General theory of swimming in curved spacetimes: Comment on the conditions

-One should keep in mind that the approximations in (\ref{Deltazapproxs}) are not obviously valid in general, so one must verify if they are indeed satisfactory in the particular case of analysis.
-In order to show how certain terms dropped in (\ref{DeltazapproxsW}) could be problematic, let us consider a hypothetical case in which one of the configuration coordinates is $l$, representing the overall spatial size of the body.
+One should keep in mind that the approximations in (\ref{Deltazapproxs}) are not obviously valid in general, and it must be verified that they are indeed satisfactory in the particular case of analysis.
+In order to show how certain terms dropped in (\ref{DeltazapproxsW}) could often be problematic, let us consider a hypothetical case in which one of the configuration coordinates is $l$, representing the overall spatial size of the body.
 Assume that the mass distribution of the body contributes to $\psi$ according to

 where $A$ and $B$ are functions of the other configuration coordinates, and they are assumed to have the same order of magnitude $\sim \! kM$.
-The triple dots represent mass-like terms that do not depend on $l$.
+The triple dots include mass-like terms that are of higher order in $l/r$ or that do not depend on $l$.
 Similarly, let the contribution from the linear momentum distribution to $\psi$ be

 where $A'$ and $B'$ are other functions of the other configuration parameters, also of order of magnitude $\sim \! kM$.
-The triple dots here denote terms that are proportional to $\dot\beta$'s other than $\dot l$.
+The triple dots here denote terms of higher order or not involving $\dot l$.
 The total $\psi$ is given by the sum of these two contributions

 Observe that in the approximations (\ref{Deltazapproxs}), for very short integration times $s$, the term $(\partial\psi/\partial\beta)_{\chi_0} \Delta\beta$ was supposedly negligible compared to $(\partial\psi/\partial\dot\beta)_{\chi} \dot\beta$.
 In this model they become